ipv6-feet-under/WriteUps-ImaginaryCTF2021/Pwn/Stackoverflow/README.md

 ERROR: FEATURE NOT IMPLEMENTED YET
 ```
 The programm asks for a color, answeres a short text and throws an error.
 Let's get a look at the executable to find out what it does.
-Therefore we can use ghidra to analyze the file.
+Therefore we can use ghidra to analyze the file:

 ![ghidra.PNG](ghidra.PNG)

 Ghidra shows us a `main` function.
 Here we see that the program compares `local_10` with `0x69637466` ("ictf") while our input gets written into `local_38`.
 If the comparison  returns true it will execute `/bin/sh`, so we have to trigger that.

 `local_38` is 40 bytes big and is stored infront of the `local_10` on the stack.
-So we just put 11 * "ftci" and it will fill `local_38` until it overflows 1 "ftci" into local_10.
+So we just put 11 * "ftci" (= 44 Bytes) and it will fill `local_38` until it overflows 1 "ftci" into local_10.
 It has to be reverted to "ftci" as it has to be stored in little endian.

 Doing this we get the following output:
 ```